Shinjiro Torii founds Torii Shoten

 Suntory promotes ecological business management as the duty

-of any company that depends on Nature's bounty.
+of every company that depends on nature's bounty, and pledges

 Launch of Mizuiku (2004),